gootga/MIXTUM/README.md

 ## Usage instructions

-To do...
+### Standalone script

+### Graphical user interface

+## Building the executable

+We make use of [pyinstaller](https://pyinstaller.org/en/stable/) to build self-contained standalone executables for several operating systems.
+Note that the executable for each operating system must be built under that particular operating system, no cross-compiling is possible with this tool.

+First install `pyinstaller` in the virtual environment that contains the dependencies of Mixtum.

+    pip install pyinstaller

+Then, if under Linux run it in the project's root directory as follows.

+    pyinstaller --onefile mixtum_gui.py

+Or if under Windows,

+    pyinstaller --onefile --windowed mixtum_gui.py

+to avoid providing a console window.

+If everything works fine, the executable can be found in the `dist` subdirectory.

-## Development notes
+## Website development notes

 These notes are meant to be read by the developers of Mixtum.

 The experimental website version of the GUI can be set up for development as follows.
-If it does not exist, first create a virtual environment, activate it and install `panel`, `watchfiles` and `matplotlib`.

-    python -m venv .venv
-    source .venv/bin/activate
+First install `panel` and `watchfiles`, in the virtual environment that contains the rest of the dependencies.

-    pip install panel watchfiles matplotlib
+    pip install panel watchfiles

+The website uses [Panel](https://panel.holoviz.org/) framework for the dashboard design.
+The code of the dashboard and that of the computation functions, is contained in a single Python script named `mixtum_panel.py`, without other additional scripts needed.

 To start delevopment run the following command which will open a web browser to watch the changes on the code as they are made.

     panel serve mixtum_panel.py --show --autoreload